Meet

 Although many features (eg. flags, spam folder) are available for similar actions in the existing email clients, how we **interact** with them is very utilitarian: expanding folders, scrolling rows of emails, clicking on tiny icons… The exact patterns had been carried to iPad mail apps.

-With Birdseye, I have designed the long-deserved intuitive ways of interaction to establish these tasks using the touch controls of the iPad.
+With Birdseye, I have designed a set of intuitive interaction models to establish these tasks using the multi-touch screen of the iPad.

 Layout